This post may contain affiliate links. See my disclosure policy.

 Miso

 If you’ve ever had a delicious salad dressing with a salty, umami flavor you just couldn’t quite place, chances are you were tasting miso!
-Miso is a fermented Japanese paste and is a cultured mix of soybeans, salt, koji, and grain such as barley.
+Miso is a fermented Japanese paste made from a cultured mix of soybeans, salt, koji, and grains such as barley.
 You’ll find miso in my shrimp and avocado salad with miso dressing (a reader favorite!) and this miso coconut butternut squash soup.

 Whiskey

-Barley is also used to make several alcoholic beverages such as whiskey.
+Barley is also used to make several alcoholic beverages, such as whiskey.
 In order to make whiskey from barley, the grain goes through the process of malting, mashing, fermentation, and distillation.
-Although whiskey can be consumed straight, I like to add it to cocktails such as my Irish iced coffee.

 Conclusion